Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Acknowledgements

 \section{Acknowledgements}

 We thank V. Joshi, K. Nguyen, A. Ravan, E. Reimink, and N. Sharma for helpful discussions and feedback at various stages of this study.
-A.Y. acknowledges support from the American School of Prehistoric Research (Harvard University).
+All authors acknowledge support from the American School of Prehistoric Research (Harvard University).